I’m mad as hell. Because even though it’s 2019 and #MeToo is still an active movement, it’s clear that things haven’t moved on as much as I’d hoped.

 Let me explain.
 Yesterday I was taken to lunch by a couple of recruters.
 I met one of them at a women in tech function a few months ago, and the other was one of her colleagues.
 Both bright, lovely young ladies in the formative stages of their careers.

-The open role was in the infrastructure team of a tech function, meaning the person in the position could potentially be dealing with servers, cabling etc. The recruiter put forward a female CV and the hiring manager flat out refused to meet with her “because she may need to climb a ladder” to install hardware.
+The open role was in the infrastructure team of a tech function, meaning the person in the position could potentially be dealing with servers, cabling and the like.
+The recruiter put forward a woman’s CV and the hiring manager flat out refused to meet with her “because she may need to climb a ladder” to install hardware.
 Yeah, buddy.
 That’s why Wokplace Health and Safety exists.

-Recruiters need a big network of both candidates and hiring managers.
-Of the ladies at lunch told a story of a CTO in his 50s with whom she was trying to cultivate a professional relationship.
-He ended up sending her poetry, sleazy texts and potentially worse.
+Recruiters need a large network of both candidates and hiring managers.
+One of the ladies at lunch told a story of a CTO in his 50s with whom she was trying to cultivate a professional relationship.
+He ended up sending her poetry – yes, poetry! – and any number of sleazy text messages.

 This hiring manager specifically requested CVs from Australian men aged between 28 and 35.
 No women, no foreigners, no older people.
 Totally illegal, for the record.